DENTAL SERVICES OFFERED AT THE LEIGH SMILE CENTER

 Besides our commitment to the very best in dentistry, the dentists at the Leigh Smile Center also strive to provide our patients with the highest level of service for a lasting, and easier dental experience.

 If you have chipped, stained, or unwanted spaces between your teeth, cosmetic dental bonding may be the best option for restoring your smile.
 It is a good option for fixing cracks, discolorations, and misalignments.
 Cosmetic bonding allows our Cosmetic Dentists to preserve a majority of the natural tooth while improving the overall aesthetics of our patients’ smiles.
 Drs.
-Schuster and Pejman, and our qualified dental assistant team can usually complete cosmetic bonding in a single office visit.
+Wong and Teoh, and our qualified Dental Assistant Team can usually complete cosmetic bonding in a single office visit.
 It is a conservative restorative treatment option that preserves and matches your natural teeth.

 Brighter More Beautiful Smiles -- Faster

-We use a number of Whitening & Bleaching Systems at our Center.
-The LUMIBRITE Chairside Whitening System is ideal for fast, effective and gentle whitening with minimal sensitivity.
-We believe there is no better choice than Lumibrite Chairside.
-You can check out their Website at: www.denmat.com/whitening_lumibrite-chairside
+We use a number of whitening and bleaching systems at our Clinic.
+The DASH in-office whitening system is ideal for fast, effective and gently whitening with minimal sensitivity.
+We believe there is no better choice than DASH in-office whitening.
+You can check their website at www.phillips.ca.
+The system is clinically proven to whiten teeth in under an hour without the use of harmful ultraviolet rays.

 Dentures are a set of artificial teeth used when a patient has lost real teeth.
 Patients lose their teeth to a variety of reasons, including: